BuranCodes/readmemory/README.md

 readmemory [procID]
 ```

 * `procID`: The process ID of the target process.
-If not provided, the program will display a prompt, asking of process ID.
+If not provided, the program will display a prompt, asking for process ID.

 Note: The `readmemory` program generates text files containing the extracted strings.
 The files are named "ptrstringDump.txt" for pointer strings, "localstringDump.txt" for local strings, and "heapstringDump.txt" for heap strings.